 A property’s income derives from rents paid by tenants for the privilege of occupying space.
-As a starting point, the property’s income is reasonably easy to project by looking at the details of existing lease and by applying assumptions about rental growth and lease renewal rates.
-In addition, some properties may produce ancillary income from non-rental sources like parking, pet, or application fee revenue.
+As a starting point, the property’s income is reasonably easy to project by looking at the details of existing leases and by applying assumptions about rental growth and lease renewal rates.
+In addition, some properties may produce ancillary income from non-rental sources, like parking, pet, or application fee revenue.
 This is particularly common with multifamily assets.

 Variable expenses are harder to model because they require an accurate estimate about the property’s occupancy levels.
 For example, if an analyst models a property’s management fees based on 70% occupancy, but the actual occupancy turns out to be 90%, this is a big miss, and one that will have material implications.

 Commercial properties are valued based on the amount of Net Operating Income (NOI) that they produce.
 NOI is calculated by subtracting the property’s operating costs from its income.
 Missing on a major expense line item like property management can cause the property’s Net Operating Income to be higher or lower than it actually is.
 Thus, the estimated value may be higher or lower than it actually is, and this can have an impact on potential investment returns.